 "Living with their heads in the clouds" is no compliment to anyone living in this world of ours.
 How realistic is Paul's advice, to live as though the ordinary events and concerns of life did not matter?
 As if business, planning, bereavements, possessions and the rest were of no fundamental importance?
 Well, first of all he does not mean that people should withdraw from all these things, or neglect the practical life..
 What he does mean is that we should get our priorities right, and get a proper balanced view of things, so that what is of lasting importance can play its part too–namely, the question of our eternal destiny, and how we stand in the sight of God.

-Under the influence of a brush with death–a near escape, or a recent bereavement–we come to realize how trivial are the usual concerns that engross us, when compared to the abiding mystery of life and death.
-Does it have a purpose?
+Under the influence of a brush with death, like a narrow escape or a recent bereavement, we may come to realize how trivial are our usual everyday concerns, when compared to the abiding mystery of life and death.
+Does life have a purpose?
 Is our life going anywhere, or is it simply an absurd farce, poised between comedy and tragedy?
 There are three common reactions to this mystery of life and death:

-Second: A hope that there may be life beyond the grave, but one which seems so shadowy and insubstantial that there's little point in thinking about it.
+Second: A vague hope that there may be life beyond the grave, but one which seems so shadowy and insubstantial that there's little point in thinking about it.
 Still, it's a worry.
-Perhaps there will be a punishing judgement for wrongs done in this life, which we managed to get away with
+Perhaps there will be a punishing judgement for wrongs done in this life, which we managed to get away with, so far.

 We can all become rather set in our ways.
 We get into certain ways of doing things and it can be easy to stay with those ways and rather difficult to change from them.
 We develop routines and those routines keep us going.
 It often takes someone else to broaden our horizons a little, to open us up to areas of life that we would never otherwise have ventured into.
 We each might be able to identify such people in our own lives, those who introduced us to something that proved to be very enriching and that helped us to grow as human beings.